neo-project/docs/docs/en-us/reference/scapi/fw/dotnet/neo/Gas.md

 # GAS Class

-Provides a series of attributes and methods of the native contract GasToken.
+Provides a series of attributes and methods of the native contract GasToken, which contract hash is 0x36a019d836d964c438c573f78badf79b9e7eebdd.

 Namespace: [Neo.SmartContract.Framework.Services.Neo](../neo.md)